Skip to main content

 How to Access the Module Manager

-1. Go to the Modules section in Knak
+1. Go to Modules

-2. Select the module you want to review
+2. Select a module

-3. Click the gear icon → View Assets Using This Module
+4. Click View Assets Using This Module

 Gear icon dropdown with 'View Assets Using This Module' option selected in Knak module settings.